oliversweeney-cs/oliversweeney-cs/README.md

 </div>

 ## Projects
-- Splunk Installation and Log Analysis
-- <a href="(https://github.com/oliversweeney-cs/Splunk-Log-Analysis-and-Attack-Detection)">Splunk Installation and Log Analysis </a>|
+- <a href="(https://github.com/oliversweeney-cs/Splunk-Log-Analysis-and-Attack-Detection)"> Splunk Installation and Log Analysis </a>